-This Operations and Algebraic Thinking (addition and subtraction) pack is a black and white centers resource to use when teaching addition and subtraction!
+This 1st Grade OA Math Centers (addition and subtraction) unit is a black and white centers resource to use when teaching addition and subtraction!
 This is not a curriculum, but a resource to help supplement your lessons!
 With centers for topics such as counting on, missing addends, word problems, and more!

 These are in black and white to save your ink!
 I print on colored paper to make them colorful for the kiddos.

 This item aligns to the Common Core standards for the Operations and Algebraic Thinking domain, but you don’t have to be a Common Core classroom to use this pack!